primesearch/cofact/README.md

-library, however for the heavy lifting of modular squarings required by the Pépin test or Fermat-PRP test, the `gwnum` library provides better, multi-threaded performance. `cofact` does not save interim results however, so for any Mersenne exponent greater than a million, a dedicated piece of software such as `Prime95` or `gpuOwL` will provide save and restart functionality, and may generate a proof which `cofact` can then utilise to rerun the Suyama test whenever new factors are discovered.
+library, however for the heavy lifting of modular squarings required by the Pépin test or Fermat-PRP test, the `gwnum` library provides better, multi-threaded performance. `cofact` does not save interim results however, so for any Mersenne exponent greater than a million, a dedicated piece of software such as `mprime` or `gpuOwL` will provide save and restart functionality, and may generate a proof which `cofact` can then utilise to rerun the Suyama test whenever new factors are discovered.
 ### Proof files
-Prime95 is capable of generating verifiable delay function proof files for any Mersenne exponent larger than $105,000$ (though the source code readily permits files to be generated for smaller exponents if desired).
+`mprime` is capable of generating verifiable delay function proof files for any Mersenne exponent larger than $105,000$ (though the source code readily permits files to be generated for smaller exponents if desired).
 For Mersennes, the `-k` option allows `cofact` to read the proof description included in a proof’s header to obtain the list of factors that were known